3 Ways to Make a Memory Quilt from Baby Clothes

 Or place each article of clothing in a separate background square.
 Sew the squares together, with or without sashing.

 Olena from Golden Lucy Crafts explains how she made the quilt shown above in the following tutorial.
 Notice how she cut out the backs of the clothing to reduce bulk.
-She then added stabilizer to backside of the pieces of clothing and stitched them down to the background (the crochet appliques are optional).
+She then added stabilizer to the backside of the pieces of clothing and stitched them down to the background (the crochet appliques are optional).

 Focus on special sections from each piece of clothing.
-Embroidered patches, cute necklines, printed messages and more are perfect for showcasing.
+Embroidered patches, cute necklines, printed messages, and more are perfect for showcasing.

-The photo above is a closeup from the memory quilt made by The Sassy Quilter (see the full quilt below).
-In her article (linked to below) she discusses how to deal with necklines, stabilizers, sewing down loose parts and batting.
+The photo above is a close-up from the memory quilt made by The Sassy Quilter (see the full quilt below).
+In her article (linked to below), she discusses how to deal with necklines, stabilizers, sewing down loose parts, and batting.

 The following quilt, made by Melissa from A Happy Stitch, includes blocks of blank pieces of clothing.
 That’s a great idea if the quilt is starting to look too busy.